stevegt/grid-cli/v2/doc/325-mount.md

 In this process, the mount handler ensures seamless transitions between trie structures, enabling distributed and decentralized search capabilities across multiple trie resources.

-### How UNIX and Linux Kernels Handle Mount Points
+### Analyzing UNIX/Linux Kernel Handling of Mount Points

 In UNIX and Linux systems, mount points are critical for integrating different filesystem trees.
 When walking the filesystem tree, the kernel must handle transitions between different mounted filesystems at mount points.
 Here’s how UNIX or Linux kernels manage these transitions: